dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/texture-atlas.md

 ## Atlas creation tips

-- Compress the atlas  - \link Texture_Compression Compressing Textures \endlink
+- Compress the atlas  - \link texturecompression Compressing Textures \endlink
 - Avoid adding large images to the Atlas.
 - E.g. don't add background images to it.
 Medium to large images should be kept seperate.